alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 You must bind your app to the PostgreSQL service to be able to access the database from the app.

-1. Use the [app's manifest](/deploying_apps.html#deployment-overview) to bind the app automatically to the service when you next deploy your app.
-For example:
+1. Use the [app's manifest](/deploying_apps.html#deployment-overview) to bind the app automatically to the service instance when you next deploy your app.
+An example manifest:

     ```
     --